piotrmurach/tty-progressbar/README.md

 ### 3.4 :incomplete

-By default no characters are shown to mark the remaining progress.
+By default no characters are shown to mark the remaining progress in the `:classic` bar format.
+Other [bar styles](#37-bar_format) often have incomplete character.
 You can change this with `:incomplete` option:

 ```ruby
 TTY::ProgressBar.new("[:bar]", incomplete: "_")